StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	**all documents regardless of their state** (only available to Enterprise customers who became customers after 17 February 2020)

-•	**completed and declined documents** (documents that have been signed by all parties or declined by at least one person)
+•	**signed and declined documents** (documents that have been signed by all parties or declined by at least one person)

 To select a document deletion period: